How to Measure Employee Ownership

 How Can the Feelings of Employee Ownership be Measured?

-Yes, unfortunately to some of you, we are talking about feelings.
+Yes, we are talking about feelings.
 Ownership is a feeling – a state of mind or an attitude – and that makes it tougher to measure.
 I believe that all companies rely on ownership to some degree in order to make money and keep the customer happy, whether they recognize that fact or not.
-How our people feel does affect the quality of our products and services, the pace of their work, the degree to which they work safely and follow the rules, and their willingness to let us know when improvements are needed.
+How our people feel does affect the quality of our products and services.
+Feelings of ownership also affect the pace of their work, the degree to which they work safely and follow the rules, and their willingness to let us know when improvements are needed.
 Do you measure ownership in your company?
 Do you think you might benefit from doing so?

-Here are some possible approaches that I have used, and seen used, to measure employee ownership levels in high performance organizations, or in companies that have such aspirations:
+Here are some possible approaches that I have used, and seen used, to measure employee ownership levels in high performance organizations and in companies that have such aspirations:

-2. The response rate itself for such a survey is also an indicator of ownership, especially if you give this type of survey more than once a year.
+The survey response rate itself is also an indicator of ownership, especially if you give this type of survey more than once a year.
 Yes, it is true – there are companies that do measure internal customer (employee) attitudes MORE than once a year.
-In fact, as intranet use grows in companies, it is becoming even more cost effective to do this.
+In fact, as intranet and social media use grows in companies, it is becoming more cost effective to do this.
 The response rate to your survey – the number of completed surveys you get back versus the number distributed – is a direct reflection of your peoples’ belief that the survey will make a difference and their desire to make the company more effective.
-While it is true that the design of the survey and the survey process itself does affect response rates, if your goal is to increase this rate over time, you should be redesigning your survey process each time it is used to drive this number up – if you care about doing so that is.

-5. Other more intangible indicators of ownership include general facility cleanliness, how people treat each other in passing, and how open people are in sharing performance feedback.
-While it is tough to come up with a number for these types of indicators, you can easily gauge where you are at relative to them by simply walking through the facility or sitting in the cafeteria.
-Another more intangible indicator of ownership levels involves the degree to which a given performance improvement initiative, such as 5S, lean six sigma, or process improvement teams, is supported and can be sustained over time by both your front line people and your middle managers.
-That brings up another question – how much ownership do your supervisors and managers have in the success of the company?
-How does their personal ownership levels and feelings affect those of their people?
+Another more intangible indicator of ownership involves the degree to which a given performance improvement initiative, such as 5S, lean six sigma, or process improvement teams, is supported and can be sustained over time, by both your front line people and your middle managers.
+That brings up another question.
+How much ownership do your supervisors and managers have in the success of the company?
+How does their personal ownership levels and feelings affect the ownership levels of their people?

-In all cases, measures that are trended over time and results that can be segmented by all key employee groups give you the best feedback of your success in building ownership.
+In all cases, measures that are trended over time, and segmented by all key employee groups, give you the best feedback of your success in building ownership.
 Do you think it is important to measure and improve employee ownership levels over time?

-Would you like to improve the systems you use to both measure internal customer ownership levels and increase those levels as time progresses?
+Would you like to improve the systems you use to both measure internal customer ownership levels and increase those levels over time?
 If so, send me an e-mail at email@example.com, and I will be happy to give you some additional thoughts on this topic.